Plantius/mc_modpack_creator/README.md

 - **REJECT:** Default rejection input (e.g., `'n'`).

 ## TODO

 - Auto add dependencies
-- Download modpack!!
+- Download modpack
 - Mod checker (correct version and modloader)
 - Down/upgrade mods
-- Check project id against version to determine correct data
+- Check project ID against version to determine correct data
 - Show more info about newer mod version when update is found
 - Correctly download dependencies for mods that have them
 - Check if a mod is already in the project
-- Validate user input more robustly.
+- Validate user input more robustly
-- Expand the menu with additional options.
+- Expand the menu with additional options
-- Implement comprehensive tests.
+- Implement comprehensive tests
-- Improve CLI interface with more arguments.
+- Improve CLI interface with more arguments
-- Add error handling for all input-dependent functions.
+- Add error handling for all input-dependent functions

 ## Acknowledgements